Candidates for the St. Louis Children’s Hospital Neurorehabilitation Program must meet specific criteria. These include:

 The child life specialist uses input from your child's neurorehabilition team to create a presentation to ease the transition back to class.
 We strive to help community teachers and classmates understand what your child has experienced while away from school, any changes that have occurred, and new supports they may need in school.

 The child life specialist works with your child to develop an individualized, age-appropriate presentation for classmates and teachers.
 It includes information about:

 - Therapies your child received in the hospital

 - Any changes that may need to be made when your child returns to school

 - Anything else your child wants to share about the hospitalization

-If your child’s school is within a 60 mile radius of the hospital, members of the Neurorehabilitation team can coordinate with you to travel to the school to present the program and answer questions from classmates, teachers and school staff.
+If your child’s school is within a 60-mile radius of the hospital, members of the Neurorehabilitation team can coordinate with you to travel to the school to give the presentation and answer questions from classmates, teachers and school staff.

 In addition to home and school visits, there are many supports to help you and your child prepare for discharge.
 These include:

 - Equipment assessments and recommendations

 - Community resource information